 7. Have a backup Internet access plan.
 You may be able to purchase Internet access at the hotel to which you evacuate, or it may be included as part of your lodging fee.
 Since I now have unlimited data on my phone, I can set up a hotspot for my laptop if I need it using my iPhone.
 However, I prefer to use the service of the hotel where I’m staying with if I can.

 8. Bring along adequate office supplies for a month.
-I don’t really use many office supplies any longer other than an occasional pen or pair or scissors or stamps/envelopes, so my packing is light on the office supplies front.
+I don’t really use many office supplies any longer other than an occasional pen or pair of scissors or stamps/envelopes, so my packing is light on the office supplies front.
 I do, however, use my USB headphones all the time.
-The pair I purchased from Ear2Ear Headsets has an interchangeable jack so that I can go from USB to plugging them into a phone headset very quickly.
 And, I pack several of my Apple earphones with a mic, as well.

 Bonus Tips: Accessing Daily Services.
 You may need to get your mail or contact your medical professionals during a natural disaster.
 Unfortunately, I have bad news for you.
 Neither mail service nor any type of UPS/FedEx delivery services will operate during a natural disaster, and they may take weeks or months to resume.
 During Hurricane Rita, our post office was completely closed for almost 2 months, since it flooded.
 It took us another 2 months for them to set up temporary quarters that allowed us to get our mail.
 Fortunately, most of what I needed in terms of paying bills could be done online.
 And, in many cases, your payments will be delayed due to the disaster.
 You’ll need to check with your individual providers to see if that holds true for you.